enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-25_lazy-strict-eval.typ

 There are currently two main algorithms for normalizing interaction nets: lazy evaluation and strict evaluation.
 We'll see that these two algorithms are somewhat at odds with each other.
-Specifically, strict evaluation is highly parallelizable, while lazy evaluation can normalize a larger class of terms.
-In order to understand this difference, we'll have to introduce a new family of interaction systems: $k$-SIC with reference nodes.
+Specifically, strict evaluation is highly parallelizable and has garbage collection for free, while lazy evaluation can normalize a larger class of terms.
+In order to understand this difference, we'll have to introduce a new family of interaction systems:
+$k$-SIC with reference nodes.

 = $k$-SIC + References